Aetas/justadd.coffee/jekyll/_posts/2016-06-20-Why-Jekyll.md

 # Ready Player One

 As with most language/framework choices, when choosing one for the first time I moved between at least 5 frameworks before landing on Jekyll.
-And boy-o-boy am I happy that I did.
+What a choice.
+What good are those other unwieldy garbage heaps good for?
+Just kidding, Jekyll was probably not that great pre-html5.
+As in, it needed all the plugins in the world to be fully functional.
+Though our expectrations for web pages have also grown with the new HTML standards...

 Where to begin...